Chris2319/ExpoBoilerPlate/README.md

 16. Write code from a FE perspective and not what structure is best for the BE (The BE must return a model designed for the FE).
 At the end of the day it is HUMAN BEINGS using the application, what makes sense to them?
     "When Peter clicks the button what must happen?"
+17. Unused code should be removed.
+Already mentioned in the 5 step process but worth mentioning again.
+    Code you are trying to fix might not be needed and this is time wasted - we do have git history.

 ## FUNCTIONS RULES: